How to unlock cheaper EV charging

 Unit rates and charging costs

 The main benefit of EV tariffs comes from lower off-peak unit rates.
 Charging your electric vehicle overnight can cost significantly less per kWh than charging during the day.
 However, daytime rates are often higher than standard tariffs.
 If you cannot shift enough usage to off-peak hours, your overall bill may increase.
-At Fuse Energy, our EV tariff peak rates are some of the lowest on the market.
+Fuse Energy doesn't offer a dedicated EV tariff, but our dual-rate variable tariff gives you the same lower rates during off-peak periods.

 Standing charges and total cost